privay-net/pii_spider/README.md

     $ racket main.rkt --username db_user --database pii --password 'mypassword'
     $ open output/index.html

+## Daemon
+Part of the aim here is to have something that can be remotely controlled.
+So I've started putting together a small deamon to accept remote requests.
+Note that this is *EXPERMIENTAL* it has no practical safeguards yet and is more about thinking of how this could be done than readying it for production use.

 ## More details
 You'll find more details in the scribble documentation for this app.

 ## License
 pii_spider is licensed under the MIT License see LICENSE for more details.